Genusbiz/docs/users/analyze-report-and-discover/data-marts/advanced-data-marts.md

 ## Add a new field to a data source

-A data source in a data-mart model is based on an [Object Class](../../../developers/defining-an-app-model/data/object-class/index.md) defined in your Directory, and have fields in the data source that corresponds to [properties](../../../developers/defining-an-app-model/data/object-class-property/index.md "Object Class Property") in the Object Class.
+A data source in a data-mart model is based on an [Object Class](../../../developers/defining-an-app-model/data/object-class/index.md) defined in your app model, and have fields in the data source that corresponds to [properties](../../../developers/defining-an-app-model/data/object-class-property/index.md "Object Class Property") in the Object Class.
 A data source of the type **Local Object**, have all the fields defined locally.

 To add a new field, do the following: